2019 New England Patriots season: Week 2: at Miami Dolphins

 This was the Patriots' first win in Miami since Week 17 of the 2016 season, and their first shutout since Week 3 of that same season.
 Additionally, New England's defense held the Dolphins' offense to just 184 yards and forced four turnovers.
 By holding the Dolphins to 0 points and the Steelers to 3 points a week prior, the defense made history, in fact, it tied the record for fewest points allowed through two games during the Super Bowl era.
 After much speculation over whether Antonio Brown would debut against the Dolphins as a result of his rape lawsuit, he indeed started and had four receptions for 56 yards and a touchdown.
 This proved to be to Brown's sole game with the Patriots as he was released days later on September 20, as a result of his response to further allegations.
-As of 2024 this was the last time the Patriots won in Miami.
+This was New England's last win in Miami until 2025.